GST/HST Calculator (Add Sales Tax)

-GST (Goods and Services Tax) and HST (Harmonized Sales Tax) are a value-added taxes on purchases.
+GST (Goods and Services Tax) and HST (Harmonized Sales Tax) are value-added taxes on purchases.

-As a value-added tax, only the final consumer pays the GST/HST – purchases by business at other stages of production do not pay GST/HST (they are charged GST/HST, however, those charges act as a credit against the GST/HST they charge).
+As a value-added tax, only the final consumer pays the GST/HST.
+Purchases by a business at other stages of production do not pay GST/HST.
+Any GST/HST charges act as a credit against the GST/HST they charge.

-Ontario, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador use the HST.
+Ontario, New Brunswick, Nova Scotia, P.E.I, and Newfoundland and Labrador use the HST.
 All other provinces and territories collect GST.

-PST (Provincial Sales Tax – B.C. and Saskatchewan), and RST (Retail Sales Tax – Manitoba) are not a value-added tax on purchases – they are direct consumption taxes.
+PST & RST (Provincial Sales Tax in B.C. and Saskatchewan and Retail Sales Tax in Manitoba) are direct consumption taxes.

-Some provinces with provincial sales tax charge different rates for items.
-For example, Manitoba does not charge RST on lodging and hotel room fees, even though the GST rate still applies.
-Quebec does not charge QST on books but does charge an additional tax on hotel accommodation depending on the region of the province.
-BC has a variety of different provincial rates depending on the item (for example electricity is 3.5% and liquior is 10%).
+Provinces with provincial sales tax can charge different rates for items.
+In Manitoba there is no RST on lodging and hotel room fees (GST still applies).
+Quebec does not charge QST on books, but charges a tax on hotel accommodation in some parts of the province.
+B.C. has different PST rates depending on the item (e.g. electricity is 3.5% and liquor is 10%).

-The province of Alberta and the territories of the Yukon, Nunavut, and the Northwest Territories only collect GST, there is no provincial sales tax component.
+Alberta and the Yukon, Nunavut, and the Northwest Territories only collect GST.
+There is no provincial sales tax component in these regions.

 - Alberta – GST only – 5%